robusta-dev/robusta/docs/configuration/sinks/PagerDuty.rst

 PagerDuty
 ##########

-`PagerDuty <https://www.pagerduty.com/>`_ is a popular incident response tool.

-`Robusta <https://docs.robusta.dev/master/index.html>`_ is a popular Kubernetes monitoring solution, based on Prometheus.
-Robusta can send three types of data to the PagerDuty API:
+Robusta can send three types of data to `PagerDuty <https://www.pagerduty.com/>`_:

 * `Change Events <https://support.pagerduty.com/docs/change-events>`_ - for example, when Deployments are updated

-* Enriched Prometheus `alerts <https://support.pagerduty.com/docs/alerts>`_ - Robusta receives the alert from Prometheus, attaches context like Pod logs, and forward to PagerDuty
+* `Enriched Prometheus alerts <https://support.pagerduty.com/docs/alerts>`_ - Robusta receives alerts from Prometheus, correlates alerts with Pods logs and other data, forwards the result to PagerDuty

-* Standalone `alerts <https://support.pagerduty.com/docs/alerts>`_ - if you don’t use Prometheus, Robusta can still send alerts to PagerDuty for errors like CrashLoopBackOff
+* `Standalone alerts <https://support.pagerduty.com/docs/alerts>`_ - Robusta listens to the APIServer and sends PagerDuty errors like CrashLoopBackOff

 Prerequisites
 ------------------------------

-You need an integration key for a PagerDuty service.
-Here is how to generate it.
+You will need an integration key for a PagerDuty service:

 1. Login to your PagerDuty dashboard